Planting eelgrass helps restore the ecosystem in Lillebælt

 Eelgrass is food, habitat and hiding place for small fish in the belt

-The dense eelgrass is home to a wealth of wildlife, including fish, snails, mussels, clams, crustaceans, each of which is food for many seabirds such as swans, diving ducks and mallards.
+The dense eelgrass is home to a wealth of wildlife, including fish, snails, mussels, clams, crustaceans, each of which is food for many seabirds such as swans, swimming ducks and diving ducks.

-Eelgrass retains significant amounts of plankton and microorganisms, which in turn are important food sources for the smallest marine animals.
 Eelgrass is therefore a good nursery for fish fry and has a positive impact on the climate and marine environment.
 When the seabed is dense with eelgrass, small cod can use the area as a safe hiding place until they are ready for life in the open sea.
-With a more sporadic growth of eelgrass, i.e. a greater distance between each blade, small cod become easy prey, and if the eelgrass disappears, it has fatal consequences for the area's wildlife.
+With a more sporadic growth of eelgrass, i.e. a greater distance between each blade, small cod end up as easy prey, and if the eelgrass disappears, it can have major consequences for the area's wildlife.

 Planting eelgrass